 - Loads to be transmitted are of small magnitude.

-- The footing is placed on dense sand and gravels.
+- It is placed on dense sand and gravel.

 3. Combined Footing

 The combined footing is very similar to the isolated footing.
-When the columns of the structure are closely placed, or the bearing capacity of the soil is low and their footing overlap each other, combined footing is provided.
+When the columns of the structure are carefully placed, or the bearing capacity of the soil is low and their footing overlaps each other, combined footing is provided.
+It is fundamentally a blend of different footings, which uses the properties of various balances in a single footing dependent on the necessity of the structure.

 The foundations which are made common to more than one column are called combined footings.
-They may be rectangular, tee-shaped or trapezoidal in shape.
-The main objective is the uniform distribution of loads under the entire area of footing.
-For this is necessary to coincide the center of gravity of the footing area with the center of gravity of the total loads.
+There are different types of combined footing, including slab type, slab and beam type, and rectangular, raft, and strap beam type.
+They may be square, tee-shaped, or trapezoidal.
+The main objective is the uniform distribution of loads under the entire area of footing, for this is necessary to coincide with the center of gravity of the footing area with the center of gravity of the total loads.

 Combined foundations are economic when: